 Dean's eyes darted to the chart, to the mans eyes to catch a glimpse of anything and licked his lips when the Doctor held out his hand and motioned for Dean to follow him down the corridor.

 "Your brother's okay for now, he's in recovery right now.
 He did have some internal bleeding, mostly in his chest cavity and some blood in his lungs but-" The Doctor caught Dean's wide eyes.
 "That's been taken care of.
 There's a great deal of strain around his heart though, as if it encountered a trauma.
 Do you have any idea how that came about?
-And the bruising is strange, almost as if there was a force- but the ribs, none are broken or cracked so I'm confident it's Sam's body reaction to what happened...he fell right?"
+And the bruising is strange- but the ribs, none are broken or cracked so I'm confident it's Sam's body reaction to what happened...he fell right?"

 Dean swallowed, his eyes closing to re-live Sam's scream, pinned to the tree by the demons hand.

 "Y-yeah.
-Caught the side of the branch.
-Told him not to climb trees"
+He clipped the side of the branch on his way down.
+Told him not to climb trees."

 The Doctor nodded, leading Dean into the lift.

 "He's very lucky in that fact then.
-Most patients have severe broken bones.
 It's his heart I'm worried about...has he had any contact with electricity or been shocked before?"

 ...felt like electricity...